-Frome's Missing LinksJust two miles outside of Frome town centre lies the start of a virtually traffic free cycle route that takes cyclists and pedestrians to Radstock and then on to Bath.
+Frome's Missing LinksJust two miles outside of Frome town centre lies the start of the Colliers Way, a family-friendly, traffic-free path to Radstock, enjoyed by many walkers, runners, riders and cyclists.
 For a long time plans have been in place to continue this route alongside the existing railway line, onto the riverside footpath and into Frome.

 I use the part of Colliers Way from Great Elm to Radstock, and have also used the part going northwards from Radstock.
 It is most enjoyable to get away from roads and see this area from the Beeching legacy!
 Connecting to Frome and hopefully linking southwards to eventually join up with the Wiltshire Cycle Route will be a great asset to the people of this area.